dxw/playbook/guides/how-we-do-user-research.md

 You must have informed consent from participants before you start any research activity with them.
 And you must then act only within the consent the participant has given.

-This guide explains how we collect and keep evidence of informed consent at dxw digital.
+This guidance explains how we collect and keep evidence of informed consent at dxw digital.
 It builds on the general guidance on [getting informed consent](https://www.gov.uk/service-manual/user-research/getting-users-consent-for-research) in the Service Manual.

-This guidance applies to all user researchers employed by dxw digital, both staff and contractors.

 ### Creating consent materials